 An important retailer in Switzerland has abandoned the sale of Swiss organic oilseed rape (certified with the “bud” label of Bio Suisse, the association of Swiss organic farmers).
 They would be interested in Swiss organic oilseed rape but only if the selling price could be lowered.
 Furthermore, the two main Swiss retailers are only partially interested in other oils since they already have a very wide range of oils in their shelves.
 There is a potential in further developing the production of hemp but only for direct sale.

 How is the problem addressed and which actors are involved?

-Establish organic rapeseed production for food and industry in Switzerland.
+- Establishing organic oilseed rape production for food and the industry sector in Switzerland.

-Find new methods to stabilize the yield of organic rape.
+- Finding new methods to stabilize the yield of organic oilseed rape.

 Relevance to the DiverIMPACTS goals?

 This case study is contributing to a more diversified agricultural landscape with a lower impact on the environment and the production of ecosystem services.
 The latter is the direct consequence of a lower use of inputs in such systems.
 Furthermore, the different implemented technics in organic agriculture can also inspire the conventional sector and lead to more positive impacts overall.
 Finally, the market of organic oilseed rape and hemp is being developed by also diversifying the range of possible outlets (direct sale).
 Of particular interest is the development of the production of high oleic rape, further contributing to an increased revenue for farmers.

 Cultivation of rapeseed and control of pollen beetle (June 2016).
 Realisation: Thomas Alföldi, FiBL.